maxmind/libmaxminddb/doc/libmaxminddb.md

         "cities": [ "Berlin", "Frankfurt" ]
     }

-The returned list will consist of the following items:
+The list will consist of the following items:

 1. MAP - top level map
 2. UTF8_STRING - "names" key